-- <ROM>, string, optional field, body of this xml node must contain the name of a ROM defined in the <Models> block (see section 17.3). - <Function>, string, required field, the body of this xml block needs to contain the name of an External Function defined within the <Functions> main block (see section 18).
+- <ROM>, string, optional field, body of this xml node must contain the name of a ROM defined in the <Models> block (see section 15.3). - <Function>, string, required field, the body of this xml block needs to contain the name of an External Function defined within the <Functions> main block (see section 16).
 This object represents the boolean function that defines the transition boundaries.
-This function must implement a method called residuumSign(self), that returns either -1 or 1, depending on the system conditions (see section 18).
+This function must implement a method called residuumSign(self), that returns either -1 or 1, depending on the system conditions (see section 16).

-17.5.6 LimitSurfaceIntegral
+15.5.6 LimitSurfaceIntegral

 The LimitSurfaceIntegral post-processor is aimed to compute the likelihood (probability) of the event, whose boundaries are represented by the Limit Surface (either from the LimitSurface post-processor or Adaptive sampling strategies).
 The inputted Limit Surface needs to be, in the Post-Process step, of type PointSet and needs to contain both boundary sides (-1.0, +1.0).

-The LimitSurfaceIntegral post-processor accepts as outputs both files (CSV) and/or PointSets.
+The LimitSurfaceIntegral post-processor accepts as output PointSets only.